Top 25 Legal AI Tools in 2026

 Category 4: Automate contracts from start to finish

-Two sub-categories here.
+Legal contract AI tools fall into two sub-categories.
 Comprehensive CLM platforms automate contract creation, negotiation, approval, execution, and management into one unified workspace.
-Others focus on specific aspects of contract management for targeted improvements to contract phases like clause analysis, drafting, or obligation tracking.
+Others focus on AI-powered contract review and analysis, targeting specific phases like clause extraction, drafting, or obligation tracking.

 9. HyperStart CLM